-The highest-quality office spaces on the market are considered Class A. Generally speaking, these spaces are newly constructed and have been outfitted with top-of-the-line fixtures, amenities, and systems.
+The highest-quality office spaces on the market are considered Class A. Generally speaking, these spaces are newly constructed and have been outfitted with top-of-the-line fixtures, amenities, and HVAC and technological systems.
 Class A buildings are aesthetically pleasing and have a notable presence in high-visibility locations, such as a city's central business district, notes the Building Owners and Managers Association International (BOMA).
 These spaces are normally maintained by reputable property management companies that keep them looking impeccable.

 Height is another common characteristic of Class A buildings.
-Many high-rises are considered Class A buildings, and the office spaces inside these structures tend to have higher ceilings as well.
-A large central lobby is also typical in buildings in this category.
+Many high-rises fall into this category; spaces inside these structures tend to have higher ceilings as well.
+A large central lobby is also typical of buildings in this category.

 Their locations, building systems, and property managers are described as average to above average.
-Therefore, Class B office space tends to command average market rent.
+Therefore, Class B office space tends to command "average" market rent.
 The majority of Class B buildings are fewer than four stories tall and are often found in the suburbs or on the edge of large financial districts.

 Class C commercial office spaces are the poorest-quality structures on the market.
-They tend to be located in the least desirable areas of cities and are usually in need of major repairs or complete renovations.
+They tend to be located in the least desirable areas of cities and are usually in need of major repairs or complete renovation.
 The need for significant repairs or upgrades is typically the result of the building's age, as Class C properties are generally more than 20 years old.

-Some Class C properties remain occupied, commanding lower rental rates and attracting tenants with smaller operations that cannot afford nicer spaces or that do not need their businesses to be located in central hubs.
+Some Class C properties remain occupied, commanding lower rental rates and attracting tenants with smaller operations that cannot afford nicer spaces or that do not need their businesses to be located in centralized hubs.
 Other Class C buildings are sold as rehabilitation opportunities.